aws-neuron/aws-neuron-sdk/general/arch/neuron-hardware/inf2-arch.rst

 =============================

-On this page we provide an architectural overview of the Amazon EC2 Inf2 instances and the corresponding Inferentia2 NeuronDevices that power them (Inferentia2 devices from here on).
+On this page we provide an architectural overview of the Amazon EC2 Inf2 instances and the corresponding Inferentia2 NeuronChips that power them (Inferentia2 chips from here on).

 Inf2 Architecture
 -----------------

-The EC2 Inf2 instance is powered by up to 12 :ref:`Inferentia2 devices <inferentia2-arch>`, and allows
+The EC2 Inf2 instance is powered by up to 12 :ref:`Inferentia2 chips <inferentia2-arch>`, and allows
 customers to choose between four instance sizes:

 .. list-table::